yossefEl/clean_functional_ELTE/README.md

 ### Description

-This repository is a collection of quizzes and homework of the Clean programming languages, there is also a utility I created for windows and mac/linux for those who don't like/have Clean IDE
+This repository is a collection of quizzes and homework of Clean programming languages, there is also a utility I created for windows and mac/linux for those who don't like/have Clean IDE

 ### Usage